 Our combined decades of experience in finance, project development, project management, policy advocacy, and sales ensure The Earth Partners’ projects generate strong returns for our investors, our partners, and the natural world.

 As CEO, David has spent more than a decade growing The Earth Partners’ platform into a portfolio of operating companies supporting land restoration across the U.S. He is also a senior executive at Forest Trends, a Washington, DC-based NGO that uses markets and policies to create value for ecosystem services.
-David previously served as Head of Markets for Climate Change Capital in London, raising the largest private sector environmental market fund to date and investing over $800 million in carbon-reducing projects.
+David previously served as Head of Markets for Climate Change Capital in London, raising what was the largest private sector environmental market fund to date and investing over $800 million in carbon-reduction projects.
 He also served as Executive Chairman of the Consodata Group, a 600-person Paris Stock Exchange-listed company that he successfully restructured and sold in 2004.
 David oversaw $20 billion of financing transactions as a Director of Investment Banking at Merrill Lynch in London and New York from 1987-1999.